CorcovadoMing/DockerAmbari/README.md

 2. `$ amb-start-cluster <number-of-cluster>` startup a cluster with consul

-3. Launch ambari-shell by `ambari-shell`
+3. Launch ambari-shell by `amb-shell`

 4. `blueprint add --file data_scientist.bp` to add the blueprint for data scientist pre-installed software